ugroempi/CAs/README.md

 </ul>

-So far, there is a single function for mixed level CAs:
+So far, there are two functions for mixed level CAs: <code>MCA2</code>
+implements a strength 2 construction, generalized from Sherwood (2008) by Groemping (2025), that is based on expanding some columns of a (mixed or) uniform CA, after reducing their number of levels, by replacing the flexible values of those columns with suitable small matrices and replicating the rest of those columns the corresponding number of times.
+Its details can be found in Groemping (2025).<br />
 <code>CA_to_MCA</code> takes a uniform array, removes levels (makes them
-flexible) as required, and subsequently tries to remove as many rows as possible via the Nayeri et al. (2013) construction.
+flexible) as required.<br /> Both constructions may benefit from subsequent removal of as many rows as possible via the Nayeri et al. (2013) construction.
+For <code>CA_to_MCA</code>, this is the crucial step; for <code>MCA2</code>, gains are less dramatic, but still often relevant.

 ## Exported objects